philipturner/molecular-renderer/Documentation/other-documentation.md

 A highly tuned heuristic reduces the number of secondary rays, at a certain distance from the user.
 This particular case can afford lower rendering quality anyway.

 TODO: Implement and document the heuristic.
+- Measure the number of rays deemed "good enough" at both 60 Hz and 120 Hz.
+It is probably subjective, with no clear cutoff.
+- Next, see how this number changes with distance of a test structure.
+Use an arbitrarily large cubic SiC(111) surface, silicons on top, H-passivated.
+Find a quick way to determine the best number of rays.
+- Validate the process for normalizing for FOV.
+- Implement everything in a Google Sheet and hyperlink the results in this document.

 ## MetalFX Latency Issues